newrelic/newrelic-kubernetes-operator/README.md

 `make deploy DOCKER_IMAGE=<some-registry>/<project-name>:tag`

-Handy shortcut command to run these steps at once `export DOCKER_IMAGE=controller:alpha3 && make docker-build && kind load docker-image $IMG && make deploy`
+Handy shortcut command to run these steps at once `export DOCKER_IMAGE=controller:alpha3 && make docker-build && kind load docker-image DOCKER_IMAGE && make deploy`

 The newrelic-kubernetes-operator should now be running in your kubernetes cluster.